mariusc/apple-sdk/README.md

 Welcome to the relayr Apple-SDK repository.
 This repository contains the code which allows you to build the relayr Framework for iOS and MAC OS X. The *RelayrSDK* project generates a product called `Relayr.framework`, which, depending on your use purpose, can be run on a mac or on an iOS device.

-Currently, the only dependecy of the project is the PUBNUB library.
+Currently, the only dependency of the project is the PUBNUB library.
 If you are interested in building the framework *for iOS devices*, you will require **Xcode 6 and iOS 8**, since embedded frameworks have only been introduced in iOS 8 enable devices.
 For Mac applications, you can use Xcode 5.